Kraina Grzybów TV

-Kraina Grzybów TV (Mushroom Land TV) is a Polish artistic universe/artistic project created by Wiktor Stribog, published on a YouTube channel.
-The core element of Kraina Grzybów is a surreal psychological horror web series called Poradnik uśmiechu (Smile Guide).
+Kraina Grzybów TV (Mushroom Land TV) is a Polish artistic universe created by Wiktor Stribog, published on a YouTube channel.
+The core element of Kraina Grzybów is a surreal psychological horror web series called Poradnik Uśmiechu (Smile Guide).
 With subtitles in several languages, including English, German, Czech, Russian and Italian, it became popular in many countries.

 Plot overview

-Poradnik uśmiechu is a show without a concrete plot.
+Poradnik Uśmiechu is a show without a concrete plot.
 The story is based on the theme of mushrooms, and the undefined, eponymous land in which the main character—a teenage girl named Agatka—is located.
-She is the host of an imaginary educational show Poradnik uśmiechu on the fictional channel Kraina Grzybów TV.
-Her friend is an animated squirrel named Małgosia, with an alter ego named Teufel (German for Devil).
+She is the host of an imaginary educational show Poradnik Uśmiechu on the fictional channel Kraina Grzybów TV.
+Her friend is an animated squirrel named Małgosia, with an alter ego named Teufel (German for "Devil").

 The program is interrupted by interludes with statements from Agatka's mother, who is anonymous to the viewer.
 She explains her daughter's story and her inability to contact her, the result of a fact from the past that is incomprehensible to the viewer.
 Other episodic characters are girls—Karolina, Justynka and Hatshepsut from Bytom—and an adult man nicknamed "Dżinsowy Człowiek" (Jeans Man).
 The viewer learns about the plot through five full-fledged episodes, and short videos posted on the channel.

 Characteristics

-The Poradnik uśmiechu series is an example of a hauntologic story, stylized to look like VHS recordings from the 80s and 90s, while being a video creepypasta.
+The Poradnik Uśmiechu series is an example of a hauntologic story, stylized to look like VHS recordings from the 80s and 90s, while being a video creepypasta.
 The first episode was published on YouTube on 23 December 2013.
 Until the release of the end credits on 9 April 2017, the creators and actors were uncredited and unknown.
 For the duration of the series, the actors were not public figures.

 The characters' and the project's social media language is inconsequential and chaotic and the visual side is psychedelic and unsettling.
 The episodes are interrupted with bits of American and Soviet educational footage from the 50s, 60s and 70s, with themes including nuclear physics, lifestyle, cooking and medicine.

-During the three-and-a-half years of the project five episodes were released, with a third episode being swapped for a music video in the form of a different program Grzybowe Melodie (Mushroom Melodies), where the character Karolinka sings a song "Ballada w rytmie dżins" (A ballad in the rhythm of denim).
+During the three-and-a-half years of the project five episodes were released, with a third episode being swapped for a music video in the form of a different program Grzybowe Melodie (Mushroom Melodies), where the character Karolinka sings a song "Ballada w rytmie dżins" (A ballad in the rhythm of jeans).
 The author, whose voice was distorted intensively, performed the song.

-The creator published a few pages of a book W Krainie Grzybów (In the Land of Mushrooms) by a fictional author, Zofia Kopytlanka, cited in the second and the fourth episode of Poradnik uśmiechu; the entire work has never been published.
+The creator published a few pages of a book W Krainie Grzybów (In the Land of Mushrooms) by a fictional author, Zofia Kopytlanka, cited in the second and the fourth episode of Poradnik Uśmiechu; the entire work has never been published.

 Smile Guide: The Apple Escape

-The universe involves a free computer game in English Smile Guide: The Apple Escape, published on 24 August 2016, with Agatka as the main character.
+The universe involves a free computer game in English: Smile Guide: The Apple Escape, published on itch.io on 24 August 2016, with Agatka as the main character.
 The game follows the specific, series' hauntological style.
+In the game, the player must collect 25 apples and bring them to the Agatka Prophecy Station.